alexlrobertson/promises/README.md

 * "thenable" - object or function that defines a `then` method
 * "value" - any legal ECMAScript value
 * "exception" - value thrown using a `throw` statement
-* "reason" - a value that indicates why a promise was rejected
+* "reason" - a value that indicates why a promise rejected

 [Promise/A+](https://promisesaplus.com/)